 Return pan used to cook steak strips to medium heat and add 2 tsp. olive oil.

-Add carrots, broccolini, and white portions of green onions to hot pan.
+Add carrots and broccolini to hot pan.
 Stir occasionally until tender, 5-7 minutes.

 Finish the Dish

-Return pan used to cook vegetables to medium-high heat and stir in steak and any accumulated juices, garlic sesame sauce, and mirin.
+Add steak strips and any accumulated juices, garlic sesame sauce, and mirin to pan.

 Remove from burner.

-Plate dish as pictured on front of card, garnishing with green portions of green onions, peanuts, and red pepper flakes (to taste).
+Plate dish as pictured on front of card, placing steak strips and vegetables on rice and garnishing with peanuts and red pepper flakes (to taste).
 Bon appétit!